cyangNYU/delta_LinF9_XGB/README.md

 In script/runXGB.py, you can modify the path based on your case.

-All the softwares are available in delta_LinF9_XGB/software directory, except for MGLTools.
+All the softwares are available in delta_LinF9_XGB/software directory, except for MGLTools and MSMS.

 (MGLTools can be downloaded at http://mgltools.scripps.edu/downloads)